leyantech/es-hit/README.md

 Query ES then send hits number to Graphite

-## How it works?
+## How to Run it

-Query ES base on rules defined, then save hit number to grahpite
+- Define query rules inside config.toml
+- `es-hit -config config/config.toml -verbose`

+## TODO

+- Support other field as term search condition
+- Rules store inside DB, user can define it by themself